rushhee/cogs/bionew/readme.md

 ## Edits

+Add your bots disc token in bio.py

-Must m ay have to edit the file path of line 14 and 15 in bio.py <br>
+Must may have to edit the file path of line 14 and 15 in bio.py <br>
 *self.config_file* <br>
 *self.users_file*